An overview of the button element.

 Hover to preview your work.

 You can always press Escape (on Mac and Windows) to deselect an element, but the element boundary (the blue outline when you hover to test) might be distracting.
-On the lower left toolbar, you can choose to Hide element edges.
+Next to the breakpoints icons, you can choose to Hide element edges.

-To move the button on hover, go back into the Hover state in the Selector on the Style panel, under the Effects section, click the plus sign next to Transforms.
+To move the button on hover, go back into the Hover state in the Selector on the Style panel, under the Effects section, click the plus sign next to 2D & 3D Transforms.
 Add your move value (e.g. 3PX up).

 You can also add a transform transition.
 Go back into the None state for your button.
 Scroll down to the Effects section, and again click the plus sign next to Transforms.
 Next to Type, choose Transform from the menu and change your Easing (e.g. to “ease out circular”) and the Duration (e.g. to 1000 MS).